metallb/metallb/design/metallb-operator.md

   future based on contributions to the operator and at the approval of the current MetalLB maintainers.
 * Once the operator is functional, publish to operatorhub.io.
-* Document the use of the operator on the MetalLB web site.
+* Document the use of the operator on the MetalLB website.
-* Releases of metallb-operator would be independent from MetalLB.
+* Releases of metallb-operator would be independent of MetalLB.

 ## Alternatives